uxlfoundation/oneAPI-spec/roadmap.rst

   - Updated extensions table and description

+- oneDPL

 - oneDNN

   - Finish extending individual primitives' pages with detailed information about underlying math and with usage examples

+- oneCCL

+  - Finalize on sections content and details

+- Level Zero

 - oneDAL

   - Finalize on sections content and details

+- oneTBB

+- oneVPL

-- oneCCL
+- oneMKL

-  - Finalize on sections content and details

 1.0.0
 -----